 at the Crossroads : The Unlimited Business Opportunities in Solving the World's Most

-Global capitalism stands at a crossroads, facing international terrorism and
+Difficult Problems Stuart L. Hart - Global capitalism stands at a crossroads, facing

-worldwide environmental change.
-Global companies are at a crossroads, finding new
+international terrorism and worldwide environmental change.
+Global companies are at a

-new technology to deliver profitable solutions that reduce poverty and protect the
+how to integrate new technology to deliver profitable solutions that reduce poverty and

-environment at the same time.
-This book points the way toward a capitalism that's more
+protect the environment at the same time.
+This book points the way toward a capitalism

 Globalization Good: The Moral Challenges of Global Capitalism by John H. Dunning

-Leading thinkers in international business and ethics identify the pressing moral
+(Editor) - Leading thinkers in international business and ethics identify the pressing

 architecture, which is efficient, morally acceptable, geographically inclusive and